 Oktoberfest: The undisputed best beer festival in the world!
-Oktoberfest 2020 is the largest beer festival on the planet and takes place in Munich or München, Germany on Saturday September 19 until Sunday October 4, 2020.
-You’re probably right that Oktoberfest is not essentially an extreme sporting event, but it’s an extreme exercise in monumental […]Oktoberfest 2020 Munich, Germany Munich Bavaria Germany
+Oktoberfest 2020 has been canceled.
+See you in 2021!
+Oktoberfest is the largest beer festival on the planet and takes place in Munich or München, Germany on Saturday, September 18 until Sunday, October 3, 2021.
+You’re probably right that Oktoberfest is not essentially an extreme sporting […]Oktoberfest 2021 Munich, Germany Munich Bavaria Germany

 You’re probably right that Oktoberfest is not essentially an extreme sporting event, but it’s an extreme exercise in monumental consumption and partying and ought not be overlooked as one of the best parties anywhere in the world.